Moissanite vs. Diamond: What are the differences?

 In addition to diamond’s signature brilliance, the gemstones also emit fire, which is the reflection of colored, or rainbow light.
 A moissanite also gives off a vibrant colored light reflection.
 In some cases and under certain light, the moissanite emits extensive color dazzling—which some people don’t prefer.

 While relatively noticeable when looking at a moissanite vs. diamond side by side, the difference in brilliance and fire is increasingly obvious with larger sizes, especially when the gemstones are viewed up close in certain lighting conditions.

-By both experts and non-experts, Moissanites should not be considered the same as a Diamond.
-For many reasons, from substance to brilliance to color, the two are entirely different gemstones.
+By both experts and non-experts, moissanites should not be considered the same as a diamond.
+The two are entirely different gemstones for several reasons, from substance to brilliance to color.

 If you’d like to consider a high-quality diamond at an excellent price—that will maintain its beauty and value over the long run—contact our experts today.
 We can begin a complementary search for you and walk you through everything you need to know.
 We’ll keep your budget, desires and concerns in mind.